Side Effects Of Stopping Birth Control Pills And IUD

 You will continue to experience cramps for a couple of weeks.
 There will also be mild bleeding during this time.
 If the cramps are unbearable, you can purchase pain relief medications such as ibuprofen or acetaminophen which are easily available.

 This contraception is a better option for women who wish to conceive right after discontinuing contraception.
-Also for women who are unhappy with weekly consumption of pills.
+Also for women who are unhappy with the weekly consumption of pills.

 Side Effects Of Stopping Birth Control: Wrap Up